- Click Here

 Toronto Disability Lawyer

-Disability insurance is supposed to be there for you when a disability prevents you from being able to work and earn an income.
+Disability insurance is supposed to be there for you when a disability prevents you from working and earning an income.
 Unfortunately, thousands of Canadians have their disability benefits denied every year, often for reasons that either don’t make sense or just aren’t valid.

 Getting a denial overturned and maximizing your disability benefits is absolutely critical for your future wellbeing.
 Without the necessary benefits, you’ll still be unable to work and likely won’t have any way to pay the bills and ensure your continued standard of living.

-A Toronto disability lawyer from the Mirian Law Firm can help you bring your disability claim to a successful conclusion.
+A Toronto disability lawyer from the Blackacre Law, PC can help you bring your disability claim to a successful conclusion.
 With over fifteen years of experience, we know how to challenge a disability denial, and we know how to give our clients the best chance at getting the most from their policy.

 Short-Term Disability vs. Long-Term Disability